-- On the ‘alumni/associations’ page, the accordion feature now works well for keyboard users.
+- On the ‘Alumni Associations’ page, the accordion feature now works well for keyboard users.
 However, does not provide any indication to a screen reader user that there is any functionality to be performed.
 When tabbing, only the country is announced.
-There is no announcemtn about ‘collapsed’ or ‘link’.
+There is no announcement about ‘collapsed’ or ‘link’.

-- Additionlly, the check boxes on the ‘Commonwealth Phd Scholarships (for High Income Countries)’ page are not usable by keyboard or screen reader users.
+- Additionally, the check boxes on the ‘Commonwealth PhD Scholarships (for High Income Countries)’ page are not usable by keyboard or screen reader users.